If you’ve tried several over the counter sinus medications to relieve your sinus headaches with no luck there may be a good reason.

 ‘Real’ sinus headaches are almost always from a sinus infection.
 Sinus infections are common with 10% to 30% of the population experiencing at least one sinus infection each year.
 (2)

 Sinus infections are also known as sinusitis or rhinosinusitis.
 This occurs when the sinus becomes inflamed.
 Common symptoms include thick nasal mucous, blocked nose and facial pain.
 (2) Sinus infections may be caused by an infection, allergy or air pollution.
 Most cases are due to viral infection.
 (3) Infections are often transmitted through coughing, sneezing, kissing, contact with contaminated surfaces, food or water or contact with infected animals or pets.

-To understand how sinus headaches are confused with migraines it’s important to know what migraines are.
+To understand how sinus headaches are confused with migraine it’s important to know what migraine is.